MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/gdpr-delete.md

 manager: shellyha
 ---

-# Respond to GDPR requests to delete data from Dynamics 365 Customer Service Insights
+# Respond to requests to delete data from Customer Service Insights

 The right to removal of personal data from an organization’s customer data is a key protection in the General Data Protection Regulation (GDPR).
 Removing personal data includes removing all personal data and system-generated logs, except audit log information.